 Hear Althea talk about the Entre entrepreneurship scheme and how it provides UC students the opportunity to get practical experience in business while they study.

-Thinking about Professional Development?
+Thinking about Postgrad or Professional Development?

 Enhance your leadership capability and business acumen.
 UC offers fulltime and part-time study options to suit your work commitments and career goals.